douglasdaly/hurricanes/README.md

 # Hurricane Data Analysis

-*An analysis of historical hurricane/cyclone data from Weather Underground.*
+*An analysis of historical tropical cyclone data from Weather Underground and global climate data from NASA and NOAA.*

 -----